aliceliveprojects/WildLoggingDBParent/ReImplementing.md

 2. We used Heroku to create an app, using the European jurisdiction.
 (We called ours urbanwilddbapi
 3. In Heroku, we used the 'Elements' menu item to add a free Heroku Postgres instance.
 (Hobby Dev)
 4. In the app's Settings, the 'Reveal Config Vars' button shows we have a DATABASE_URL
-5. The DATABASE_URL is a [Postgres URL](https://stackoverflow.com/questions/3582552/postgresql-connection-url) which points to the Postgres dabase instance on Amazon's AWS infrastructure.
+5. The DATABASE_URL is a [Postgres URL](https://stackoverflow.com/questions/3582552/postgresql-connection-url) which points to the Postgres database instance on Amazon's AWS infrastructure.
 6. The DATABASE URL is private, and should never be checked into a public repository, or allowed outside the project.
 7. Heroku has a number of tools which can be used to create local instances of the Database - but for this exercise, we will just use the remote DB.